Multi-Scale Fusion for Object Representation: Proposed Method

 Multi-scale VAE decoding is $\bm{\phi} _ {\mathrm{d}} ^ {\mathrm{v}}: \bm{X}_n \rightarrow \bm{T}_n'$, where $\bm{T}_n' \in \mathbb{R} ^ {\frac{h_0}{2 ^ {n-1}} \times \frac{w_0}{2 ^ {n-1}} \times c}$.

-During VAE pretraining, there are $N$ sets of reconstruction and quantization losses, each of which is defined identically to those in the former subsection.
-During OCL training, only scale $n=1$ is used as guidance, thus the supervision is no different from that in the former section.
+During VAE pretraining, there are $N$ sets of reconstruction and quantization losses.
+During OCL training, only scale $n=1$ is used as guidance, thus the supervision is no different from the former subsection.
 Although multi-scale guidance can be used, it is always harmful in practice.
-This can be attributed to that scales $n>1$ have too large down sampling and lose too much information to guide object-level information aggregation.

-By following such recipe, hopefully at least one of the $N$ scales of representation provides high-quality representation to an arbitrary size object.
+By following such recipe, hopefully at least one of the $N$ scales of representation provides high-quality representation to some sized objects.

 Note: The original VQ-VAE has only $n = 1$ scale, which is a special case of our method.